supermarsx/whoisdigger/readme.md

 Whoisdigger uses a settings file that rules how the application behaves overall, this can be achieved by either using the preload settings file or change the `appsettings.ts` inside `js`.

 Context isolation is always enabled for security purposes and cannot be disabled in configuration.
-Node integration is disabled by default, so renderer scripts can access Electron only through the preload API.
+Node integration is enabled by default, allowing renderer scripts to access Node.js directly.
+You can disable it through the configuration if required.

 ### Theme